6 Reasons Why You May Be Coughing After Running

 That drip, drip, drip of mucus running down your throat can cause a sore throat as well as, you guessed it, a cough.

 Although it isn’t most runners’ favorite solution, some find taking to the treadmill on especially high pollen days is helpful.
-If you do not have treadmill access, or if you just hate running inside, a low dose of an allergy medication might help alleviate the post-run cough.
+If you do not have treadmill access or just hate running inside, a low dose of an allergy medication might help alleviate the post-run cough.

 In some areas, the allergens in the air are so bad runners find themselves running with buff or another mouth cover.
 In addition to that, wearing a hat with a wide brim and sunglasses that wrap around can keep allergens from irritating your eyes.